 Dallas takes pride in instituting one of the earliest “Percent for Public Art” programs, which through capital bond programming provides 1.5% and .75% for certain projects.
 But capital bond programs do not provide for the maintenance of public art, and operational funds for public art maintenance and conservation have fluctuated significantly through the years.
-Inspire Art Dallas is being created as an advocacy group to ensure that we are excellent custodians for and proponents of Dallas’ public art for generations to come.
+Inspire Art Dallas is as an advocacy group that was created to ensure that we are excellent custodians for and proponents of Dallas’ public art for generations to come.

 Inspire Art Dallas is the successor to Dallas’ Adopt-A-Monument program, which was a highly successful public/private partnership formed in 1988 with the OAC to preserve deteriorating monuments and sculptures owned by the City of Dallas.
 Adopt-A-Monument raised over $250,000 and used its funds to restore 16 of Dallas’ monuments and sculptures for the benefit of future generations.
 Inspire Art Dallas will continue Adopt-A-Monument’s legacy of helping to preserve Dallas’ public art, but will also expand its impact to support artists and to create imaginative ways to make Dallas public art approachable and a vibrant part of our community.

 Inspire Art Dallas has collaborated with the OAC for the derrick stabilization plan for the landmark Pegasus sign (also known by many as the Flying Red Horse) atop the Magnolia Building in Dallas and the restoration of the rotation of the Pegasus.
 It also provided funding with the Creative Arts Center of a map (in Spanish and English) directing pedestrians and drivers to Octavio Medellin artwork throughout Dallas, which accompanied the unveiling of the rescued and restored Octavio Medellin stained glass windows now permanently installed in the Moody Performance Hall.